npiper/magicmirror/pages/_pages/pi-modules.markdown

 ## Install module MMM-Pir-Sensor-Lite

 Start the container and login with `docker exec -it mm bash`.
-Navigate to the `modules` folder and clone [MMM-PIR-Sensor-Lite](https://github.com/grenagit/MMM-PIR-Sensor-Lite.git) with `git clone https://github.com/grenagit/MMM-PIR-Sensor-Lite.git`.
+Navigate to the `config` folder and clone [MMM-PIR-Sensor-Lite](https://github.com/grenagit/MMM-PIR-Sensor-Lite.git) with `git clone https://github.com/grenagit/MMM-PIR-Sensor-Lite.git`.
 Now `cd` into the new folder `MMM-PIR-Sensor-Lite` and run `npm install`.

 ## Configure MMM-PIR-Sensor-Lite